- 2e Newsletter

 - Contact Us

 Dr. Sylvia Rimm is a child psychologist and clinical professor at Case University School of Medicine, author, newspaper and magazine columnist, and radio/TV personality.
-For free newsletters about Raising Girls with Optimism and Resilience, Why Bright Kids Get Poor Grades and What You Can Do About It, and/or Keys to Parenting the Gifted Child, send a self-addressed, stamped envelope for each newsletter and a note with your topic request to P.O.
+For free newsletters entitled Why Bright Kids Get Poor Grades and What You Can Do About It, Attention Deficit Hyperactivity Disorder (ADHD), and/or Learning Disabilities, send a self-addressed, stamped envelope for each newsletter and a note with your topic request to P.O.
 Box 32, Watertown, WI, 53094.
 Read Dr. Rimm’s Articles for Parents and Teachers and submit family questions online at www.sylviarimm.com.
 All questions are answered.